Heidrick & Struggles International (NASDAQ:HSII) PT Raised to $33.00 at Credit Suisse Group

-Heidrick & Struggles International (NASDAQ:HSII) had its target price hoisted by Credit Suisse Group from $27.00 to $33.00 in a report published on Tuesday morning, Price Targets.com reports.
-The brokerage currently has a neutral rating on the business services provider’s stock.
+Heidrick & Struggles International (NASDAQ:HSII) had its price objective lifted by Credit Suisse Group from $27.00 to $33.00 in a report released on Monday morning, Benzinga reports.
+They currently have a neutral rating on the business services provider’s stock.

-A number of other equities research analysts also recently issued reports on HSII.
-Barrington Research raised shares of Heidrick & Struggles International from a market perform rating to an outperform rating and set a $42.00 price objective for the company in a research report on Wednesday, February 24th.
-Truist boosted their price target on Heidrick & Struggles International from $25.00 to $40.00 in a report on Tuesday, February 23rd.
-Finally, Zacks Investment Research downgraded Heidrick & Struggles International from a strong-buy rating to a hold rating in a research note on Monday.
+HSII has been the subject of several other reports.
+Truist lifted their price objective on shares of Heidrick & Struggles International from $40.00 to $45.00 in a research note on Tuesday, April 27th.
+Barrington Research lifted their price objective on shares of Heidrick & Struggles International from $42.00 to $50.00 and gave the stock an outperform rating in a research note on Tuesday, April 27th.
+Finally, Zacks Investment Research raised shares of Heidrick & Struggles International from a hold rating to a strong-buy rating and set a $48.00 price objective for the company in a research note on Thursday, April 29th.

-The company also recently disclosed a dividend, which will be paid on Friday, May 21st.
-Stockholders of record on Friday, May 7th will be given a dividend of $0.15 per share.
+The business also recently announced a quarterly dividend, which will be paid on Friday, May 21st.
+Stockholders of record on Friday, May 7th will be paid a dividend of $0.15 per share.
+This represents a $0.60 dividend on an annualized basis and a dividend yield of 1.38%.
 The ex-dividend date is Tuesday, May 4th.
-This represents a dividend yield of 1.59%.
-Heidrick & Struggles International’s payout ratio is 23.17%.
+Heidrick & Struggles International’s dividend payout ratio is currently 23.17%.

 About Heidrick & Struggles International